 This tutorial explains how to process Sentinel-2 satellite data, released by the European Space Agency for free, into natural color images similar to the one below (Figure 1).
 Beautification is the goal—nature often can use a little help when using satellite images for maps and graphical presentations.

-To do this tutorial you will need Adobe and Avenza , a plugin that adds GIS functionality to Photoshop.
+To do this tutorial you will need Adobe Photoshop and Avenza Geographic Imager, a plugin that adds GIS functionality to Photoshop.
 Trial versions are available for both applications.
 You should also have intermediate Photoshop skills, a good internet connection, and a computer with plenty of RAM.
 Step-by-step instructions show how to create images of three very different landscapes.
 The techniques become more advanced with each image.